danieldelcore/mega-interview-guide/README.md

-# The MEGA Interview Doc
+# The MEGA Interview Guide

 ### How to Prepare